Putting Your Feet First

 Treatment for Plantar Fasciitis

-At Talaria Podiatrist, we provide a diverse range of treatment options near Fairfield tailored to your specific needs.
-Whether you’re a student or a senior, our objective is to improve your mobility while minimising pain.
-We recognise that everyone is different, and what works for one person may not be useful for another.
-Our experienced podiatrists will create a customised management plan for you, which may involve shockwave therapy, strapping, footwear guidance, stretching and strengthening exercises, orthotics, and needling.
-In rare cases, surgery may be considered for severe plantar fasciitis, although it is not commonly required.
+At Talaria Podiatrist we offer a wide range of treatment options near Fairfield to suit your specific case.
+Whether you’re a student or a senior, our goal is to get you moving with as little pain as possible!
+We recognise that everybody is different, so a treatment plan that works for one person may not work for another.
+Our podiatrists will construct a management plan tailored to you which may include shockwave therapy, strapping, footwear advice, stretching and strengthening exercises, orthotics, and needling.
+In severe cases surgery may be considered, but this is uncommon for plantar fasciitis.

-Ready to step into comfort and walk with confidence in Fairfield?
+Are you ready to enter a world of comfort and walk with confidence in Fairfield?

 Your Plantar Fasciitis Questions Answered